The Best Audition Songs for How to Succeed in Business – by Character

 “Paris Original” – Rosemary, Smitty, Krumholtz, Miss Jones, Ensemble

-“Finch is in Love” – Finch, Hedy
+“Finch Is In Love” – Finch, Hedy

 “Rosemary” – Finch, Rosemary